VarsityPlug0/TelegramBot/CHANNEL_BOT_SETUP.md

 - ✅ Make sure bot is admin in your channel
 - ✅ Give bot "Post Messages" permission
 - ✅ Check if channel ID format is correct

+### Action Links Not Working:
+- ✅ Check if website URLs are accessible
+- ✅ Verify Markdown formatting is enabled
+- ✅ Check channel permissions for formatting

 ---